Get an Estimate

 Energy Efficient Windows

-When it comes to energy efficiency, a “standard” window design usually has one layer of glass.
-This usually means that it offers less insulation from weather and noise.
+When it comes to energy efficiency, a “standard” window design usually has one layer of glass, offering less insulation from weather and noise than double-layer glass.

-The main feature of an energy-efficient window design is a double layer of glass.
-(Sometimes windows have a third layer, but these are rare for most homes.)
-Between the two layers is usually an insulating pocket of gas to keep heat out in the summer and inside during the winter, and so can reduce your heating or air conditioning use.
-This not only saves on energy costs but can reduce your use of fossil fuels.
+A double layer of glass is the main feature of an energy-efficient window design—sometimes windows have a third layer, too, but that is rare for most homes.
+An insulating pocket of gas between the two layers keeps heat out in the summer and inside during the winter, reducing your heating or air conditioning use.
+This design saves on energy costs and can reduce your use of fossil fuels.

 Can You Make Standard Windows More Efficient?

-If window replacement is not in your budget, or if you plan to sell your home soon and don’t want to put a lot of money into costly renovations, you can still take measures to increase the efficiency of standard windows.
+Yes, you can still take measures to increase the efficiency of standard windows if window replacement is not in your budget or if you plan to sell your home soon and don’t want to put much money into costly renovations.

-• Removable storm windows can add a second layer of glass, helping to keep air from leaking in our out of the house.
+• Removable storm windows can add a second layer of glass, helping to keep air from leaking in or out of the house.

 • Caulking and weather-stripping can also help reduce air leakage.